 - Demonstrate knowledge of sacred texts most significant to you; knowledge of its history, tradition, and methods of interpretation; and the capacity to bring scriptural wisdom into critical engagement with current crises and opportunities.

 - Demonstrate knowledge of historical, systematic, and constructive theology, and the capacity to bring theological insight into critical engagement with current crises and opportunities.

 - Demonstrate knowledge of multiple cultural contexts and capacity for critical theological reflection that takes contextual issues seriously.

-- Demonstrate knowledge of and ability to critically engage with at least one tradition other than Christianity.
+- Demonstrate knowledge of and ability to critically engage with at least one spiritual lifestance other than your own.

 2. Cultivate compassionate connection

 - Engage and collaborate across lines of difference, privilege and power.